vamshi1188/vamshi1188/README.md

 <!-- Introduction -->
 ## Hey there! 👋
-I'm Vamshi, a passionate software developer with a strong interest in web development, data science, and open-source projects.
+I'm Vamshi, a passionate software developer with a strong interest in devops and open-source projects.

 <!-- GitHub Stats -->
 ## GitHub Stats